wetneb/slack-advanced-exporter/README.md

 You'll need to obtain an API token [here](https://api.slack.com/docs/oauth-test-tokens).

+### Add Private Channels to your export

+You can fetch all the private channels you have access to yourself, assuming you use an API token with scopes `groups:read` and `groups:history`.
+To do so, run this command:

+    ./slack-advanced-exporter --input-archive your-slack-team-export.zip --output-archive export-with-private-channels.zip fetch-private-channels --api-token xoxp-123...

+Obtain a token as above.

 ### Add all the File Attachments to your export.

-To fetch all the file attachments referenced in your Slack team export andd add them to the archive, use this command:
+To fetch all the file attachments referenced in your Slack team export and add them to the archive, use this command:

     ./slack-advanced-exporter --input-archive your-slack-team-export.zip --output-archive export-with-attachments.zip fetch-attachments

 You may need an API token to access some attachments.
 You can add `--api-token xoxp-123...` to this command if so, in the same way as for `fetch-emails`.

 Problems
 --------